Johnny-Knighten/palworld-server/README.md

 A fully featured Docker container image for running a Palworld dedicated server.
 Has a robust backup system, 100% configurable via environment variables, and more.

 > [!Important]
 > There is a known bug with the in-game community server browser.
 It initially only loads 200 servers.
 There is a button to load another 200 servers, but I had the game crash after loading over a thousand of them.
 So it really is the luck of the draw if your server appears in the in-game server browser.
-I recommend connecting via ip:port, after connecting that way your server will be listed in the recent server list.
+I recommend connecting via ip:port, after connecting that way your server will be listed in the recent servers list.
 See the Q&A section at the [official game docs](https://tech.palworldgame.com/community-server-guide) for reference to this issue.
-> The only downside is you cannot directly provide a password when joining via ip:port.
-Thankfully somone found a [workaround](https://steamcommunity.com/app/1623730/discussions/0/4132683013931609911/):
+> The only downside to joining via ip:port is that you cannot directly provide a password.
+Thankfully someone found a [workaround](https://steamcommunity.com/app/1623730/discussions/0/4132683013931609911/), here are the steps:
 > 1. Open the 'Community Servers' list
 > 2. Click on any password protected server
 > 3. Enter the password of the server you want to connect to (not the one that was clicked on)